 Employer branding refers to the way in which organizations attempt to stand out in a crowded market to attract, engage and retain the right talent.
 It should be closely tied into the values and overall strategy of people management.
 According to the CIPD, a strong employer brand helps “businesses compete for the best talent and establish credibility.”

 For it to be effective, organizations must ensure that their employer branding and employee value proposition are authentic, relevant and distinctive.
 It should address the key concerns and motivations of employees but also of the top talent you're looking to bring on board.
 However, it isn't just a marketing exercise – an employer brand needs to be something that’s lived and breathed throughout the business every day.

 Social media has made it much easier for brands to communicate their message to their target audience and key influencers, but it has also made it easier for businesses to slip up and be exposed.

-Is employer branding important?
+Is employer branding important in recruitment?

 Employer branding can be an effective way of helping companies achieve certain goals when it comes to recruitment, retention and marketing.
 However, it needs to be supported by other elements to ensure that the target audience is getting an authentic message instead of fancy PR.
 For example, employer branding focusing on how you value employees will be virtually useless if you don't back it up with people management, progression and analytics to measure morale and help professionals succeed.